Billing & rights

 5. File with your state insurance commissioner if your state has stronger protections.

 6. If sent to collections: dispute the debt under FCRA (Fair Credit Reporting Act).
-Recently-added CFPB rules also exclude medical debt under $500 from credit reports.
+The three nationwide credit bureaus also removed medical debt under $500 from credit reports back in April 2023.

 The Good Faith Estimate (uninsured / self-pay)